GuruWP0/uv-python/README.md

 # uv-python
 # UV and Ruff: Modern Python Development Tools

-UV and Ruff are cutting-edge tools for Python development, created by Astral. add Ruff pre-commit
+UV and Ruff are cutting-edge tools for Python development, created by Astral. (ruff-pre-commit)

 ## UV